FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 ## Vector Base Intensity (VBIP)

+_!> VBIP is only avaible in the Ultimate version of _SPAT Revolution_.

 Vector Base Intensity Panning is a similar variation to the VBAP technique.
 It can also reproduce a 2D or 3D immersive sound field with sharply localised virtual sound sources.

 **How does it work?**